-By Brett Williams.
-Last Updated 14th July 2021.
+By Joanne Jeffries.
+Last Updated 25th October 2021.
 Have you been injured because of dangerous machinery at work?
 Perhaps someone you know was involved in a fatal accident due to a machinery incident?
 No matter what has happened, if the incident was not the injured person’s fault, they could be eligible for a payout.

 Here at Accident Claims UK, we have years of experience when it comes to dangerous machinery at work injury claims, and we can help you get the maximum money available if you have suffered an injury from dangerous equipment or machinery You can call us on 0800 073 8801.
 But first, read on to discover more.

 Select a section